Famous Forgers, lecture by Jean Stern

 The image on the left is a forgery by John Myatt, who was an active forger in 1990!

-The painting on the right is Venus with a Mirror and was painted by Titian c.
+The painting on the top is Venus with a Mirror and was painted by Titian c.
 1555.
 It is thought to be the only copy that was painted entirely by his hand.
 Other paintings that are similar, were thought to be by him with the help of his assistants.
 The original is held at the National Gallery of Art in Washington, DC.

-The painting on the left is an X-ray of the original painting.
+The painting on the bottom is an X-ray of the original painting.
 It reveals that Titian painted it over a double portrait which he had abandoned.
 Titian kept the red cloak of one of the figures in the abandoned painting and placed it under Venus’s arm.
 The use of the cloak from the earlier painting probably played a large part in the composition of the new painting.

 Jean shared many tidbits about forgeries.
 It is a fascinating lecture and while many scratch their heads in wonderment, and we ask why?
 The most likely answer is money.
 It serves as a reminder that as collectors, be wise when purchasing original art.
 At the Maui Plein Air Painting Invitational you have the opportunity to meet the artist, thus knowing you have an original!